apache/trafficserver/doc/developer-guide/api/functions/TSVConn.en.rst

 .. function:: TSVConn TSHttpSsnClientVConnGet(TSHttpSsn ssnp)
 .. function:: TSVConn TSHttpSsnServerVConnGet(TSHttpSsn ssnp)
+.. function:: TSVConn TSHttpTxnServerVConnGet(TSHttpTxn txnp)

 Description
 ===========

-These APIs allow the developer to get the NetVconnection (represented by :type:`TSVConn`) from the Http session (:type:`TSHttpSsn`) object.
+These APIs allow the developer to get the NetVconnection (represented by :type:`TSVConn`) from the Http session (:type:`TSHttpSsn`) or transaction (:type:`TSHttpTxn`) object.

 :func:`TSHttpSsnClientVConnGet` returns the :type:`TSVConn` associated with the client side :type:`TSHttpSsn` object.
 :func:`TSHttpSsnServerVConnGet` returns the same associated with the server side :type:`TSHttpSsn`.
+:func:`TSHttpTxnServerVConnGet` returns the same associated with a :type:`TSHttpTxn`.